What the 2083/84 budget changes at Rs 30k, 50k, 1 lakh and 2 lakh a month

 - The old column uses the FY 2082/83 single slabs (1% to Rs 5 lakh, then 10%, 20%, 30%, 36%).
 The new column uses the FY 2083/84 table confirmed against the PKF budget booklet (1% to Rs 10 lakh, then 10%, 20%, 27%, 29%).

 Your real return will differ.
-The point is the shape of the change, not a figure to file.
+The point is the shape of the change, not a figure to file; if you want your own exact number, run your salary through the income tax calculator.

 How the math works: Rs 1,00,000 a month